 - Library user requests for articles and short excerpts.
 At the request of a library user or another library on behalf of a library user, the library may make one reproduction of an article from a periodical or a small part of any other work.
 The reproduction must become the property of the library user, and the library must have no reason to believe that the reproduction will be used for purposes other than private study, scholarship, and research. - Archival reproductions of unpublished works.
 Up to three reproductions of any unpublished work may be made for preservation or security or for deposit for research use in another library or archive.
-This may
+This may be a photocopy or digital reproduction.
+If it is a digital reproduction, the reproduction may not be made available to the public outside the library or archive premises.

 - Replacement of lost, damaged, or obsolete copies.
 The library may make up to three reproductions, including digital reproductions, of a published work that is lost, stolen, damaged, deteriorating, or stored in an obsolete format.
 Any digital reproductions must be kept within the confines of the library. - Library user requests for entire works.
 One reproduction of an entire book or periodical may be made by your library at a library user's request or by another library on behalf of a library user upon certain conditions being met.
 These conditions include the library determining, after reasonable investigation, that an authorized reproduction cannot be obtained at a reasonable price.
 Once made, the reproduction must become the property of the library user.
-The library must have no reason to believe that the reproduction will be used by the user for purposes other than private study, scholarship, and research, and the library must display the register's notice at the place library users make their reproduction requests to the library.
+The library must have no reason to believe that the reproduction will be used by the user for purposes other than private study, scholarship, and research, and the library users make their reproduction requests to the library.